DouChinn/EAI-Project/Proposal/README.md

 ### Analysis
-Explain how you will analyze the collected data to derive meaningful insights.
+❗️PSEDU：Explain how you will analyze the collected data to derive meaningful insights.
 For qualitative data, consider using thematic analysis, where you identify recurring themes and patterns in participants' responses.
 Provide a brief overview of any software or tools you plan to use for analysis.

 ## Timeline